 - Any concerns raised regarding the safety of a vulnerable person during online delivery should be reported directly to one of the Safeguarding Officers.

-Our brand and uniform come to be known as familiar and trustworthy symbols for those that engage in our services.
+Our brand and uniform come to be known as familiar and trustworthy symbols for those that engage in our services, and could, therefore, be used to gain the trust of vulnerable individuals.
 As such, all line managers will support HR in ensuring the correct return of Bike for Good uniform at the end of employment, as per our termination paperwork.